Middlesex Fells Reservation: A Picturesque Hiking Oasis Near Boston

-Middlesex Fells is a beautiful natural oasis ideally located just a short drive from Boston (the reservation is located in the towns of Winchester, Stoneham, Medford, Melrose, and Malden).
-Walking amongst the beautiful tree-covered trails, you will feel as if you took a 3 hour drive up to New Hampshire or Vermont, although you never left Massachusetts.
-The picturesque scenery offers the perfect escape for those who live in the hectic, congested city and suburbs.
+Middlesex Fells is a beautiful natural recreation oasis ideally located just a short drive from Boston.
+It’s a quick daytrip for anyone who wants to get away from the city congestion for a few hours.
+The reservation is located in the towns of Winchester, Stoneham, Medford, Melrose, and Malden.
+Walking amongst the beautiful forests, you will feel as if you took a 3 hour drive up to New Hampshire or Vermont, although you never left the state.

 Year-round seasonal fun

 With 100 miles of multi-use trails, there is something here for everyone!
 Trails are open year-round for hiking, biking, running, and cross country skiing (when there is enough snow).
-They range from easy to advanced, so everyone can find something to suit their current fitness level.
-Trails are separated according to area: West of Route 93 and East of Route 93.
+Hikes range from easy to advanced, so everyone can find something to suit their current fitness level.

 The Skyline Trail